JaShlomi/Covid-19-owid-ML/README.md

 ## Conclusion

 The **Random Forest Regressor** consistently outperformed other models across most evaluation metrics, demonstrating strong predictive capability for smoothed new COVID-19 cases per million.
 Gradient Boosting Regressor and XGBoost Regressor also showed competitive results.
 Ensemble methods proved to be more effective than linear models or nearest neighbors for this forecasting task.

-## Missing Information?

-Based on this document, here are a few things that would typically be included in a more comprehensive README for an ML project:

-* **Code Structure and Usage:** Information on how the codebase is organized, how to run the scripts for data preprocessing, model training, and evaluation.
-* **Dependencies:** A list of required Python libraries and their versions (e.g., using a `requirements.txt` file).
-* **Setup Instructions:** Step-by-step instructions on how to set up the environment and install the necessary dependencies.
-* **Data Preprocessing Steps (in more detail):** While mentioned, a more detailed breakdown of each preprocessing step could be beneficial for reproducibility.
-* **Model Implementation Details:** Specific parameters or configurations used for each of the trained models.
-* **Results Visualization:** While figures are mentioned in the text, the actual image files are not included in this document.
-In a real README, these would be linked or embedded.
-* **Discussion of Feature Importance:** Insights into which features the selected models found to be most important for prediction.
-* **Potential Future Work:** Ideas for improving the model, exploring other approaches, or expanding the project.
-* **Licensing Information:** Details about the project's license.

-While the document provides a good overview of the project's goals, data, and methodology, the items listed above would enhance its usability and transparency as a proper README file.